NVIDIA/NeMo-Curator/docs/user-guide/image/datasets.rst

 * ``path="/path/to/dataset"`` should point to the root directory of the WebDataset.
 * ``id_col="key"`` lets us know that the unique id column in the dataset is named "key"

+A more thorough list of parameters can be found in the `API Reference <https://docs.nvidia.com/nemo-framework/user-guide/latest/datacuration/api/datasets.html>`_.

 -------
 Writing
 -------